Pawan-Gupta10/Demogit/README.md

-Just a demo fir git
+Just a demo for git